Thomas's Story

 In the individual K1 1000m event, he would impress in the opening heat race, qualifying for the semi-finals in second place with a time of 3:39.492.
 He would continue his form, finishing the following semi-final in third place, with an improved time of 3:24.612.

-This would earn Thomas a spot in the A Finals of the event and the possibility of a debut Olympic medal.
+This would earn Thomas a spot in the A Final of the event and the possibility of a debut Olympic medal.
 He would unfortunately fall short in the final stage, with a time of 3:28.360 and an overall 7th placing.

 Heading into the 2024 Olympics, Thomas and Jean have been forced to change direction.
 The K2 1000m event has been dumped for Paris, with the more explosive K2 500m event in its place.

 The pair won a bronze at the 2022 world titles in the shorter event and finished fourth at the 2023 world championships.
-Although they are still adapting to the event, Thomas is excited by the challenge the K2 500m poses.

 “The challenge of the new event is great.
 It’s keeping us on our toes,” he said.
 “It’s fast and very exciting.

-The pair continue to compete against each other in the K1.
 “Both of us are racers,” Thomas said.
 “We race each other in training and when it comes to showtime, we want the best for each other but there’s like a sibling rivalry.’’